 - Heelies and wheelies (shoes with wheels) are not allowed.

 School administrators will be responsible for enforcing the student dress code.
 A teacher who recognizes that a student’s garment violates these guidelines will refer the student to an administrator, who will judge the appropriateness of the garment.
 If the garment violates the dress code policy, the student will not be permitted to attend classes until the inappropriate garment is replaced.
-A teacher will be allowed to restrict the manner of dress or length of hair when it pertains to the health and/or safety or other requirements of a student in that teacher’s specific area.

 EMERGENCY PROCEDURES FOR INCLEMENT WEATHER